North West Local Land Services is governed by a board of local people.

 Annie McMahon, Burren Junction

-Annie is a nurse and midwife who has been an active partner in a successful farming and grazing business near Burren Junction for more than 30 years.
-Annie has extensive experience as a manager and leader in rural, regional and remote public health services from Townsville to Dubbo and places in between.
-She is currently a councillor on Narrabri Shire Council and is a strong advocate for rural NSW.
+Annie has been in a successful farming and grazing business near Burren Junction for more than 30 years.
+Annie also has extensive experience as a manager and leader in rural, regional and remote public health services working in nursing and midwifery.
+Annie is currently serving as a councillor on the Narrabri Shire Council and is a strong advocate for rural NSW.
 This is Annie’s second term on the North West Local Land Services Board.